githubtraining/reviewing-a-pull-request/responses/another-one.md

 ## Requires changes (success)

 Thanks for catching that bug :bug:.
-In my excitement to ship more stuff I must have made a type.
+In my excitement to ship more stuff I must have made a typo.
 I'm making a change to this branch to fix my mistake, once I've done that you can click **Approve changes**.

 ### :keyboard: Accept my changes